2020 Barcelona Formula 2 round

 The 2020 Barcelona FIA Formula 2 round was a pair of motor races for Formula 2 cars that took place on 15–16 August 2020 at the Circuit de Barcelona-Catalunya in Catalonia, Spain as part of the FIA Formula 2 Championship.
 It was the sixth round of the 2020 FIA Formula 2 Championship and ran in support of the 2020 Spanish Grand Prix.

-It was the first time since 2018 where one team secured a double lock-up in terms of wins in both races as Dutch outfit MP Motorsport managed to win both the Feature Race and Sprint Race with Nobuharu Matsushita and Felipe Drugovich respectively.
-The last team doing that was ART Grand Prix, coincidentally at the same venue.
+It was the first time since 2018 where one team secured a double lock-up in terms of wins in both races as Dutch outfit MP Motorsport won both the Feature Race and Sprint Race with Nobuharu Matsushita and Felipe Drugovich respectively.
+The last team to do that was ART Grand Prix, coincidentally at the same venue.

 Report

+Qualifying

 Callum Ilott continued to score poles, outpacing Robert Shwartzman in the Barcelona Qualifying.

+Feature race

 Nobuharu Matsushita was the only driver who had a pit-stop during the safety car period after Sean Gelael and Giuliano Alesi tangled.
-It helped Matsushita to achieve win after start from the 18th on the grid, which as 2020 Barcelona Formula 2 round is the farthest starting position to take a race win in the history of FIA Formula 2 Championship, while Shwartzman and Guanyu Zhou completed the podium.
+It helped Matsushita to achieve win after start from the 18th on the grid, which as 2020 Barcelona Formula 2 round is the farthest starting position to take a race win in the history of FIA Formula 2 Championship and this was the first time since the previous GP2 Series 2011 Hungaroring sprint race when Stefano Coletti won from the 21st grid, when the race has been won from the same place or further back.
+While Shwartzman and Guanyu Zhou completed the podium.
 Gelael was injured after collision with Jack Aitken on the final lap, resulting his missing in the sprint race and the four further race weekends.

+Sprint race

 Ilott wasn't able again to convert pole into the race victory in the sprint race.
 While Matsushita's teammate Felipe Drugovich won the race ahead of Luca Ghiotto and Mick Schumacher.